bio-tools/biotoolsRegistry/contribution.md

 - **Wise:** We are not infallible; we will make mistakes and change our viewpoints: admit and learn from mistakes and allow others to do the same.

 ## Conflict resolution
-If you are unhappy in regard to the code of conduct not being honoured, you should raise your concerns immediately and try to resolve them, either directly with the person concerned, or failing that with the nominated *community leader* (currently [Jon Ison](mailto:jison@bioinformatics.dtu.dk)) who will try to resolve the issue discretely and fairly.
+If you are unhappy in regard to the code of conduct not being honoured, you should raise your concerns immediately and try to resolve them, either directly with the person concerned, or failing that with the nominated *community leader* who will try to resolve the issue discretely and fairly.